 Filter sizes used by 85mm f/1.4 lenses vary significantly, ranging from 72mm up to 86mm in the above table.
 The Sony 85 f/1.4 GM lens uses the good-old 77mm standard, matching many other lenses that could end up in a quality kit.

 Sony includes a semi-rigid plastic hood in the box.
 The hood has a flocked interior for superior reflection avoidance and a push-button release makes the bayonet mount easy to use.
-Like most lenses in its class, the Sony 85 GM's hood is the rounded style, enabling it to stand on its hood, even with the camera attached in situation where you are comfortable with that.
+Like most lenses in its class, the Sony 85 GM's hood is the rounded style, enabling it to stand on its hood, even with the camera attached in situations where you are comfortable with that.
 Nice is that the end of the hood is rubberized, protecting both it and what it is against from scratches and making it less likely to slide.
 The rubber is also nice to have when bracing the camera against something to steady the shot.
 And, it looks nice.

 Sony includes a nice zippered, padded nylon lens case in the box.
 This case has a belt loop sewn onto the back and a shoulder strap is provided.